Centerfire Rifle Cartridge Reloading Bullet Selection:

 Rifle bullet caliber is the outside diameter of a bullet that fits the maximum inside diameter of a rifles rifled bore in the rifling grooves, expressed in hundredths or thousandths of an inch and typically written as a decimal fraction.

 The interaction between rifle bullet and rifled bore are termed as internal ballistics.
-The action of the bullet once leaving the rifle barrel is usually refered to as external ballistics.
+The action of the bullet once leaving the rifle barrel is usually referred to as external ballistics.

 Bullet Sectional Density: